Greenwich Hospital Achieves Magnet® Designation

 According to ANCC, healthcare organizations that achieve Magnet status are better equipped to attract and retain top talent; improve patient care, safety and satisfaction; foster a collaborative culture; and advance nursing standards and practice.

-Greenwich Hospital is a member of Yale New Haven Health System (YNHHS).
+Greenwich Hospital is a member of Yale New Haven Health.
 Greenwich is a 206-bed (includes 32 isolettes) community hospital serving lower Fairfield County, Connecticut and Westchester County, New York.
-It is a major academic affiliate of Yale School of Medicine.
+It is a academic affiliate of Yale School of Medicine.
 Since opening in 1903, Greenwich Hospital has evolved into a progressive medical center and teaching institution representing all medical specialties and offering a wide range of medical, surgical, diagnostic and wellness programs.
 Greenwich Hospital is recognized throughout the healthcare industry as a leader in service and patient satisfaction excellence.
+Greenwich Hospital has the prestigious Magnet designation from the American Nurses Credentialing Center, the nation’s highest honor of nursing excellence.